GabrielDeml/gabrieldeml/README.md

 - 🔭 I’m currently working on:
   - BIMB - My crazy genetic algorithm project.
-  - School - Getting my bachelor's in computer science as WPI
+  - School – Getting my bachelor's in computer science as WPI
 - 🌱 I’m currently learning
-  - Quantum Annealing - I want to use Dwave's quantum computers in BIMB
+  - Quantum Annealing – I want to use Dwave's quantum computers in BIMB
-  - Information retrieval - I am taking a class in it right now
+  - Information retrieval – I am taking a class in it right now
-  - Rust - The linux kernal started using it so it has to be good
+  - Rust – The Linux kernel started using it, so it must to be good
 - 📫 How to reach me:
-  - Personal email - gabrielddeml@gmail.com
+  - Personal email – gabrielddeml@gmail.com
-  - School email - gddeml@wpi.edu
+  - School email – gddeml@wpi.edu
 - 💬 Ask me about:
-  - Machine learning - I got into ML when I was in highschool and have been working with it constantly since.
+  - Machine learning – I got into ML when I was in high school and have been working with it constantly since.
-  - Linux - I am a linux nerd what can I say
+  - Linux – I am a Linux nerd, what can I say
 - ⚡ Fun fact:
   - I was on FRC team 1519 Mechanical Mayhem